 Dr. Moll is Professor of Medicine in the Division of Hematology-Oncology at the University of North Carolina, Chapel Hill.
 He specializes in blood clots and clotting disorders.
 Dr. Moll is a co-founder of the UNC Blood Clot Education Outreach Program, Clot Connect (www.clotconnect.org), an information resource for patients with DVT/ PE and health care professionals looking after such patients.

 This free community event will be located in the Video Conference Room on the ground floor of Pardee Hospital.
 Directional signs will be posted at the main entrance as well as the parking garage.
 A complimentary light lunch will be provided.

-For more information contact (828) 696-1341.
-Seating is limited and registration is requested by 4:30 p.m. on October 8th.
+For more information or to register, please call (828) 696-1341.
+Seating is limited and registration is requested by 4:30 p.m. on June 17.

 The Comprehensive Cancer Center at Pardee offers the latest cancer treatment technology available today while focusing on a commitment to patient-centered care.
 This is done by providing compassionate care for all patients and their families.
 Their efforts are focused on research, providing quality care close to home, education and offering cancer screenings throughout the community.
-The mission of the Comprehensive Cancer Center at Pardee is to support the National Cancer Institute's goal to ultimately eliminate suffering and death due to cancer in Henderson County and Western North Carolina.
+The mission of the Comprehensive Cancer Center at Pardee is to support the National Cancer Institute's goal to ultimately eliminate suffering and death due to cancer in Henderson County and western North Carolina.

 The UNC Cancer Network seeks to improve cancer care and support across the state of North Carolina through the integration of cancer support programs.
 These programs include telemedicine, patient navigation and clinical research.
 Our affiliation with the Comprehensive Cancer Center at Pardee allows the community to receive world class cancer care right here in Henderson County.